vahid.niasar@manchester.ac.uk +44 (0) 161 52 93 082

 PINCH:

-Performance and Injectivity of CO2 in Hyper-Saline Aquifers
+Performance and Injectivity of CO2

-Expertise and Techniques to Deliver the PINCH Project:
+Expertise and techniques to deliver the PINCH project:

 • High-pressure and high-temperature optical and X-ray imaging of porous materials,

-• Darcy-scale well-scale modelling and simulations using TOUGH 3.0,
+• Darcy-scale well-scale modelling and simulations using TOUGH 3.0, and

-• High-pressure and high temperature core-flooding experiments
+• High-pressure and high-temperature core-flooding experiments

 Our Team